shenwei356/kmcp/docs/download.md

 *Notes:*

-- please open an issue to request binaries for other platforms.
+- please open an issue to request binaries for other platforms or [compile from the source](#method-3-compile-from-source).
 - run `kmcp version` to check update !!!
 - run `kmcp autocompletion` to update shell autocompletion script !!!